pritamqu/pritamqu.github.io/index.md

 <a name="/news"></a>

-Currently, I am a PhD candidate at [Queen’s University](https://queensu.ca/) and affiliated with the [Vector Institute](https://vectorinstitute.ai/).
+Currently, I am a PhD candidate at [Queen’s University, Canada](https://queensu.ca/) and affiliated with the [Vector Institute](https://vectorinstitute.ai/).
 Earlier, I interned at [Google](https://research.google/) and [Borealis AI](https://www.borealisai.com/).
 I joined [Queen's University](https://queensu.ca/) in 2018 and completed my master's degree in 2020.
 Prior to that, I worked as a Software Engineer for a total of approximately 3 years at [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
 I completed my bachelor's degree in 2015 from [West Bengal University of Technology, India](/).
 Other than research, I am passionate about photography and film-making.